Devizes: History

 Devizes has more than 500 listed buildings, a large number for a town of its size.
 The Trust for Devizes has a Town Trail map which provides a guide to many of them.
 17 Market Place is a substantial Grade I listed house from the early 18th century.
 In the centre of the Market Place is the Market Cross, rebuilt in 1814 to designs of James Wyatt.
-Brownston House is another Grade I house, on New Park Street; it has been home to four MPs, two Army Generals from 1700, and a young ladies' boarding school from 1859 to 1901.
+Brownston House is another Grade I house, on New Park Street; it has been home to four MPs and two Army Generals from 1700, and housed a young ladies' boarding school from 1859 to 1901.
 It was conserved in 1976 by Wiltshire Council and is now a business head office.
 Heathcote House on the Green in Devizes is a Grade II* listed building; its history is associated with the church and education.
 No 8 Long Street was the house of the clothier Samuel Powell, as well as Admiral Joseph Tayler, one of the inspirations for C.S.
 Forester's fictional hero Horatio Hornblower.
 Southbroom House, close to the Green, was built in 1501, then burnt down and was rebuilt by the Eyles family in 1772; it is now at the heart of Devizes School.

-The town was a coaching stop for Mail coaches and stagecoaches on the road from London to Bristol, as evidenced by the number of coaching inns in the town.
-The Kennet and Avon Canal, fully open by 1810, passes through Devizes.
+The town was a coaching stop for mail coaches and stagecoaches on the road from London to Bristol, as evidenced by the number of coaching inns in the town.
+The Kennet and Avon Canal, fully open by 1810, passes close to the centre of the town.
 The town gained a railway station in 1857 but the line was closed in 1966.

 In 1853 the Wiltshire Archaeological and Natural History Society was founded in the town, and later opened a museum in Long Street.
 Now called the Wiltshire Museum, its collections are designated as being of national significance.
 The museum has extensive Bronze Age collections and includes finds from the Stonehenge and Avebury World Heritage Site, including West Kennet Long Barrow, Marden Henge and Bush Barrow.
+There are plans to move the museum into the Grade II* listed former Devizes Assize Court, northwest of the town centre, where facilities for community events will also be provided.

 There was a military presence in the town at Le Marchant Barracks, from 1878 until the 1980s.

 In 1999, a hill figure of a white horse was cut onto a hill close to Roundway Hill.
 Known as the Devizes White Horse, it replaced an earlier one which was cut in 1845.